The rotor-routing torsor and the Bernardi torsor disagree for every non-planar ribbon graph: Background

 Let $G$ be a graph, by which we mean a finite connected graph, possibly with loops and multiple edges.
 We use $V(G)$ to denote the vertex set of $G$, and $E(G)$ the edge set of $G$.
 Recall that a \emph{divisor} on $G$ is a formal sum of vertices with integer coefficients, written as $\sum_{v\in V(G)}a_v (v)$, where $a_v\in\mathbb{Z}$.
 The \emph{degree} of this divisor is $\sum_{v\in V(G)}a_v$, and the set of divisors of degree $d$ is denoted by $\text{Div}^d(G).$ Given an oriented edge $\overrightarrow{e}=\overrightarrow {uv}$, we denote by $\partial \overrightarrow{e}$ the divisor $(v)-(u)$.
 The group of \emph{principal divisors} on $G$, denoted by $\text{Prin}(G)$, is the subgroup of $\text{Div}^0(G)$ generated by $\{\sum_{\overrightarrow{uv} \text{ is incident to } v}\partial(\overrightarrow{uv}):v\in V(G)\}$.
 We say that two divisors $D$ and $D'$ are \emph{linearly equivalent}, written $D\sim D'$, if $D-D'\in\text{Prin}(G)$.
 We denote the linear equivalence class of a divisor $D$ by $[D]$.
 The \emph{Picard group} of $G$ is defined to be $\text{Pic}^{0}(G)=\text{Div}^0(G)/\text{Prin}(G)$.

-To define the two torsors, the graph $G$ must be endowed with a \emph{ribbon structure}, meaning the edges around each vertex of $G$ has a cyclic ordering.
+To define the two torsors, the graph $G$ must be endowed with a \emph{ribbon structure}, meaning the edges around each vertex of $G$ have a cyclic ordering.
 We call a graph with such a structure a \emph{ribbon graph}.
 In this paper, we draw a ribbon graph on a plane (possibly with edges crossing) such that around each vertex the counterclockwise orientation indicates the cyclic ordering of the edges.
 For example, in Figure~\ref{fig1}, the cyclic ordering around the vertex $c$ is $(ca,cd,cf)$ and the cyclic ordering around the vertex $b$ is $(bf, ba, bd)$.
-A \emph{non-planar ribbon graph} is a ribbon graph that cannot be drawn on a plane with no crossings and with respect to the ribbon structure.
+A \emph{non-planar ribbon graph} is a ribbon graph that cannot be drawn on a plane with no crossings respecting the ribbon structure.
 In the example, by ignoring the ribbon structure one can draw the graph on a plane with no crossings, but as a ribbon graph it is non-planar.

-For the \emph{rotor-routing torsor}, we need to recall the meaning of the notation $T'=((x)-(y))_y(T)$, where $T,T'$ are trees and $x,y$ are vertices.
+For the \emph{rotor-routing torsor}, we need to recall the meaning of the notation $T'=((x)-(y))_y(T)$, where $T,T'$ are spanning trees and $x,y$ are vertices.
 The vertex $y$ is viewed as a fixed sink.
-The input is the tree $T$.
+The input is the spanning tree $T$.
+The output $T'=((x)-(y))_y(T)$ is determined by an algorithm called \emph{rotor-routing process}.
 Initially we orient the edges of $T$ towards $y$ and put a chip at $x$.
-Then in each step of the rotor-routing process, we turn the rotor around the chip, meaning rotating the unique oriented edge whose tail locates the chip to the next one according to the ribbon structure, and move the chip along the newly oriented edge to its head.
+Then in each step of the rotor-routing process, we (i) turn the rotor around the chip, meaning rotating the unique oriented edge whose tail locates the chip to the next one according to the ribbon structure, and (ii) move the chip along the newly oriented edge to its head.
 In each step, the set of the oriented edges is called a \emph{rotor configuration}.
-It is proved in \cite{H} that in this process the chip will reach the sink $y$ in finitely many steps and the rotor configuration forms a tree, denoted by $((x)-(y))_y(T)$.
+It is proved in \cite{H} that at the end of this process the chip reaches the sink $y$ and the rotor configuration forms a spanning tree, which is the output $T'$.
 This defines how an element $(x)-(y)$ of $\text{Div}^0(G)$ acts on the set $S(G)$ of the spanning trees of $G$.
 Because $\text{Div}^0(G)$ is freely generated by the divisors $\{(x)-(y):x\in V(G)\backslash\{y\}\}$, one can define the action of $\text{Div}^0(G)$ on $S(G)$ in a natural way.
 It is proved in \cite{H} that this action descends to a simply transitive action $r_y$ of $\text{Pic}^{0}(G)$ on $S(G)$, which is called the rotor-routing torsor.